 All students are provided with textbooks for courses that require them.
-On the average, a new textbook costs between \$35.00 and \$40.00.
-Students who take five required courses may have as many as 5 texts with a total value of \$175.00.
+On the average, a new textbook costs between \$40.00 and \$45.00.
+Students who take five required courses may have as many as 5 texts with a total value of \$200.00 plus.
 Currently there are approximately 230 computers on the campus that are directly related to the instructional program.
 These computers are used primarily in the English, ELD, Business, Mathematics, Art (Animation), Industrial Ed and Safety Ed departments.
 An IBM computer lab is available to students and staff and through Carl Perkins and ELD funds, all labs have been enhanced.
 Recent purchases of updated machines have increased the quality of the instructional technology on the campus, but the school is continuing to investigate methods to increase this technology at a faster rate.

-During the summer of 1998, 14 teachers went through extensive training and created plans for using computers through the San Jose Educational Network.
 Textbook losses continue to be a serious district problem that students, parents and teachers must address every year.